allen-tran/Reverb/README.md

 #  <p align="center">reverb! - Listen to Your Favorite Music Locally 🎧</p>
 *This is fullstack mock of one of my favorite applications ever: Spotify!
-Authentfiication, relational databases, serverless functions, and much more are implemented.
+Authentfication, relational databases, serverless functions, and much more are all implemented to give the closest experience to Spotify as possible.
 Users can sign up, create playlists, like songs and of course - listen to their favorite tunes 🎵*

 ## <p align="center">Table of Contents 🗞️</p>
 1. [Tech Stack](#tech-stack-)